 The ACTFL Tester and Rater certification program is an industry leading certification program.
 All testers and raters are required to attend an intensive four-day face to face Training Workshop prior to completing the certification process.
-This process is rigorous and demanding and can take anywhere from three months to one year to complete.
+This process is rigorous and demanding.
+It can take anywhere from three months to one year to complete.

 To complete the process, trainees must demonstrate their ability to reliably rate and effectively conduct tests, while adhering to strict ACTFL protocols.
 If successful, ACTFL awards certification to the trainee within the specific skill and language of certification.
-Once certified, Testers and Raters are required to participate in annual re-norming workshops, and must recertify every four years.
+Once certified, Testers and Raters are required to participate in annual re-norming workshops and must re-certify every four years.

-The ongoing performance of ACTFL certified testers and raters is monitored by the ACTFL Quality Assurance program.
-Inter-rater reliability statistics and trainer comments are reviewed by ACTFL testing experts, with the goal of maintaining an 85% and higher agreement among tester ratings.
-Mandatory trainer and tester meetings are also held periodically throughout the year to review testing issues, protocols, and new developments.
+The ongoing performance of ACTFL certified testers and raters is monitored by the ACTFL Quality Assurance Division, delivering industry leading inter-rater reliability statistics.
+Mandatory trainer and tester meetings are also held periodically throughout the year to review testing issues, protocols and new developments.

-ACTFL tester and rater certifications are a highly valued and widely recognized professional credential both nationally and internationally.
+ACTFL tester and rater certifications are a highly valued and globally recognized professional credential.